To many people, giving flowers is customary for a joyous or somber occasion.

 For hospice patients, the focus of their care is typically on relieving symptoms, and creating the best possible quality of life in one’s final days.
 And Archbold’s Hospice of Southwest Georgia is ensuring their patients experience the health benefits that flowers can offer.

 Flower Angels, a ministry offered through Archbold’s regional hospice agency, ensures fresh flower arrangements are delivered to every Hospice of Southwest Georgia patient once a week.
-The concept was born from an idea that Marie Ansley and her daughter Lisa had, to bring color and joy to the patients of Hospice of Southwest Georgia.

-“We are grateful to have community partners like Annell’s Flowers that are willing to donate time and materials to our patients,” said Carol Chason, Hospice of Southwest Georgia’s Volunteer Coordinator.
+“We are grateful to have community partners like Flowers by Cooper that are willing to donate time and materials to our patients,” said Carol Chason, Hospice of Southwest Georgia’s Volunteer Coordinator.
 “Our patients and their families appreciate and look forward to their flower delivery each week.
 This is such a great program for our patients.”

 Hospice of Southwest Georgia is currently seeking volunteers for the Flower Angels program.
 If you are interested in becoming a hospice volunteer, call Carol at 229-584-5504.